Deep-tomography: iterative velocity model building with deep learning: Data-set construction

 \subsection{Defining the output model of each iteration}

-A tomography flow refines the velocity model iteratively.
-First, the seismic shots are migrated with a smooth and rough input velocity model, presenting inaccuracies measured and back-propagated into the model.
+A classic tomographic flow refines the velocity model iteratively.
+First, the seismic shots are migrated with a low frequency approximation of the actual velocity model, then the inaccuracies of such model are measured, usually by the residual move-out information, and back-propagated into the model.
 Then a new model is obtained and used to migrate the shots for a new iteration, which defines a new model update.
 The accuracy of the velocity model is increased at each iteration, usually manipulating variables like maximal resolution and maximal depth of interest until reaching the desired model accuracy.

 Assuming that it is challenging to predict in one step a complex velocity model like the ones generated for this study (see Fig.~\ref{fig:models}), we propose applying the same concept of successive iterations used in tomography with DL algorithms, to reach an accurate final model.
 We proposed that the DL algorithm for each iteration must be specialized to convert the migrated subsurface offset panels to the appropriated model update for the current iteration.
 Our DL algorithm will solve a supervised regression task, with subsurface offset panels as input, and the desired model update as output labels of the network.
 Empirically, we chose to make three iterations of model updating.
-Thus we defined the intermediary steps of model updating using different scales of smoothing as represented in Fig.~\ref{fig:tomoflow}, until reaching the final solution.
+Initially, we tried to recover the entire model in one step, which generated a degraded and inaccurate model.
+Probably the migration algorithm destroyed the details of the high-frequency structures since they are not remotely represented in the model, and without information, the U-Net could not learn the suitable transformations.
+Then we introduced intermediary steps to our train/prediction process until we found the proposed configuration.
+The intermediary steps of model updating using different scales of smoothing is represented in Fig.~\ref{fig:tomoflow}.